amcgaugh/ir-blaster/Flask APIs and UI/README.md

 As you can see we've added a few different actions along with their corresponding action.
 Modify and add any other remote commands that you've created as another elif action along with the corresponding irsend command.
 The above example has four - power on, power off, volume up and volume down.
 Save your changes and restart the irblaster flask server once more.

 Before we start on the final part - it will be important to expose your server to the outside world using port forwarding or a service like ngrok or serveo.
-I won't go over the details of that in this tutorial - but feel free to do a quick google search with 100s of easy solutions.
-It will be important that whatever service you use allows you to expose the server over https  - not http as a secure connection is needed for Dialogflow.
+This will allow the Google Assistant to hit your API as it is coming from Google's servers, not locally.
+It will also be important that whatever service you use allows you to expose the server over https  - not http as a secure connection is needed for Dialogflow.